-The most concise description of an insurance broker is an intermediary link between, you the client and the insurance industry.
+The most concise description of an insurance broker is they are an intermediary link between, you the client and the insurance industry.
 There could be numerous deals out there for you, whether you are looking for:

-Tied vs Independent insurance brokers
+Tied vs independent insurance brokers

 Tied insurance brokers

 As the term suggests, tied insurance brokers can only offer insurance products from one insurance company.
-On occasion, you may come across multi-tied insurance brokers; they can offer products from a small number of different companies.
+However, on occasion, you may come across multi-tied insurance brokers; they can offer products from a small number of different companies.
 In essence, a tied insurance broker cannot scour the market for the best deal available for you.
 So, what are the benefits of a tied insurance broker?

 Independent insurance brokers

-An independent insurance broker can research the best products available across the entire market.
-They have no formal ties with any individual or group of insurance companies.
+An independent insurance broker can research the best products available across the market.
+They have no formal ties with any single or group of insurance companies.
 However, they will often have closer relationships with particular companies.
 Consequently, they may have relatively stronger negotiating powers with those companies they deal with regularly.

 One of the main benefits of an independent insurance broker is that they can scour the market for the best deal, but they can approach several parties.
 The UK insurance market is one of the most competitive globally, with new entrants emerging regularly.
-You shouldn't underestimate the ability to play off insurance companies against each other to negotiate the best terms and price for you.
+So you shouldn’t underestimate the ability to play off insurance companies against each other to negotiate the best terms and price for you.

 Is it worth using an insurance broker?